 (D) Requirements for service delivery

-(2) In order to be eligible for informal respite, the individual or his or her designee must be able and willing to accept responsibility for training the provider and monitoring health management activities, behavior support, major unusual incident reporting, and other activities required to meet the needs of the individual as identified in the individual service plan.
+(2) In order to be eligible for informal respite, the individual or his or her designee must be able and willing to accept responsibility for training the provider and monitoring health management activities, behavioral support, major unusual incident reporting, and other activities required to meet the needs of the individual as identified in the individual service plan.
 The individual or his or her designee shall document the following on forms and according to procedures prescribed by the department:

 (a) Orientation and training of the provider, prior to the delivery of services, about activities required to meet the needs and preferences of the individual, including any training specified for the individual in his or her individual service plan and other information related to health and welfare needs of the individual.